Shira-Malka/Hebrew-Sentence-Simplification/README.md

 # Hebrew-Sentence-Simplification
-Simplification of Hebrew texts for Israel state institutions.
+Simplification of Hebrew texts for Israel state institutions using Random Forest Classification with Scikit-Learn.